Outcomes for 2016

-- Explanation: It is important to note that not only do participants recognize skill application and generalization outside of PTI events, but that family members see progress in skills as well.
+- Explanation: It is important to note that not only do participants recognize their ability to use skills outside of PTI events, but that family members see this as well.
 Overwhelmingly, PTI families reported an increase in generalization beyond the programmed PTI opportunities.

 4. Objective: Maximize Social College results

-- Measure: Percent of participants that will meet stated practice objectives of Social College courses
+- Measure: Percent of participants that meet stated practice objectives of Social College courses

 - Goal: 80%

 - Explanation: Maximizing Social College results is key to the long-term success of a person engaging in PTI services.
 Social College reinforces the fundamental skills necessary for successful interaction with others and supports the participant in recognizing how to apply those skills in settings that pertain to their everyday lives.